-Whether you travel alone, with friends or family, you ask yourself almost every time, is this place safe?
-This question makes even more sense when you’re actually traveling to another continent and a country like Japan.
-Let’s see what dangers people actually fear when planing their trip to Japan.
+Whether you travel alone, with friends or family, you ask yourself almost every time, “Is this place safe?”.
+This question makes even more sense when you’re traveling to another continent and a country like Japan.
+Let’s see what dangers people fear when planning their trip to Japan.

 So, is Japan a safe country for tourists?
-Japan is a safe country for tourists, and it’s usually on the top 10 countries, according to the Global Peace Index.
+Japan is a safe country for tourists, and it’s usually in the top 10 countries, according to the Global Peace Index.
 The U.S. Department of State defines Japan as a level 1 country where you must exercise only normal precautions.
 In general, the crime rate has been declining in the past few years.

 But let’s dive into the concerns that invade the tourists’ heads before traveling because natural disasters, crime, and tensions with North Korea must not be taken lightly.

 Japan is located on 4 shifting tectonic plates.
-This means that the country is shaking regularly, but most of the time we don’t even noticed.
+This means that the country is shaking regularly, but most of the time we don’t even notice.
 Nevertheless, this also means that the probability of a huge earthquake is higher than in other countries far away from tectonic plates.

-You probably still remember the magnitude 9 earthquake that stroke Japan in 2011, but note that this kind of disasters doesn’t happen every day and Japanese are used to them anyway.
-That’s why you shouldn’t give up on you travel, if there’s no actual alert of a huge natural disaster going on at the time.
+You probably still remember the magnitude 9 earthquake that struck Japan in 2011, but note that this kind of disaster doesn’t happen every day and the Japanese are used to it anyway.
+That’s why you shouldn’t give up on your travel if there’s no actual alert of a huge natural disaster going on at the time.

 In case of an earthquake alert during your travel, you should :